-ALTCS Transitional members are entitled to all ALTCS covered services except for institutional custodial care.
+ALTCS Transitional members are entitled to all ALTCS covered services except for institutional custodial care (services provided at an institutional level in a nursing facility or intermediate care facility).
 When institutional custodial care is determined to be medically necessary, the period of institutionalization may not exceed 90 consecutive days.
 If institutional care is expected to exceed 90 consecutive days, the Contractor shall request a medical eligibility reassessment (PAS) within 45 days of institutional admission.
 ALTCS Transitional members determined by the PAS to be at risk of institutionalization will be transferred from the ALTCS Transitional Program to the regular ALTCS program effective the PAS reassessment disposition date.